-There’s a great article over at Mashable about how web technologies such as social media have impacted the Public Relations business.
+There’s a great article over at Mashable about how technologies such as social media have impacted the way we consume information, and the knock-on impact for the Public Relations business.

 And about time too.

 Public Relations Needs To Evolve